 - Select the best garbage collection policy

 Description: The IBM Monitoring and Diagnostic Tools for Java - Garbage Collection and Memory Visualizer (GCMV) provides analysis and views of your application's verbose gc output.
 GCMV displays the data in both graphical and tabulated form.
-It provides a clear summary and interprets the information to produce a series of tuning recommendations, and it can save reports to HTML, JPEG or .csv files (for export to spreadsheets).
+It provides a clear summary and interprets the information to produce a series of tuning recommendations.
 GCMV parses and plots various log types including:

 - Verbose GC logs